heliholic/devel/docs/Governor.md

 ### Flag `gov_use_hs_on_throttle`

 Headspeed target is controlled by the input throttle.
-The target headspeed is set to `input_throttle * gov_headspeed`, while the throttle is above `gov_handover_throttle`.
+The `gov_headspeed` value is multiplied by the input throttle, giving the target headspeed.
+The input throttle must be above `gov_handover_throttle`.

 ### Flag `gov_use_autorotation`